Avy and I have had the opportunity to visit a variety of hotels while travelling together (something that we LOVE to do).

 - Treats and doggie bags are provided

-- Helpful information such as nearby dog parks or places to walk your dog are included
+- Helpful information such as nearby dog parks or places to walk your dog is included

-When we arrived Avy was enthusiastically greeted by the valet with snuggles and a treat.
-When we entered the lobby to check in she was equally welcomed by the front desk clerk who came around the counter to greet her.
+As we walked in to the lobby to check in she was equally welcomed by the front desk clerk who came around the counter to greet her.
 These simple actions endeared Avy to the employees and encouraged her to be on her BEST behaviour when entering and going through the lobby.

 Even though we were only at the hotel for a night the entire experience was very positive.
 Literally every hotel employee we encountered – from cleaners in the hallway to the manager who came out of his office to say hello – made both Avy and I feel extremely welcome.